 - follow the principles of healthy, balanced nutrition;

-- be careful when consuming hard foods and avoid them during the healing of soft tissues after implantation.
+- be careful when consuming hard foods and avoid them during the soft tissue healing period after implantation.

-How to know if your implants are healing properly
+How to know if implants are healing properly

 How to treat or prevent gum recession after dental implantation